 |8:30am to 12:30pm||Wednesdays of weeks 2, 4, 6, 8, 10

 (please note there are only 9 weeks in term 4)

-Dover Kindergarten is a Department for Education and Child Development (DECD) Preschool which implements local management procedures involving consultation and review of policies and practices with parent/caregivers and our local community.
+Dover Kindergarten is a Department for Education (DECD) Preschool which implements local management procedures involving consultation and review of policies and practices with parent/caregivers and our local community.

 |Pre school||Preschool children who are eligible for kindergarten may attend up to 15 hours of kindergarten per week for the year prior to their eligible school start.

 Fees are $200.00 per term.
 There is the opportunity for families to pay $700.00 by the last day of term 1 in order to gain a $100.00 discount for the year.

 Kindergarten fees are set by our Governing Council and in addition to some Government funding go towards the cost of running the centre.
 This includes our cleaner, gardener, ETSA, Gas and the purchasing of all materials and equipment as well as assist in funding extra staff as required.

 We aim to create an environment in which children will have happy, safe and stimulating learning experiences to develop their confidence, independence, knowledge and skills.